 And by preparations, I don’t mean buying all the Lent things.
 I mean preparing for the quiet, the stillness, the possibility of what may be revealed in a good soul cleaning.
 To me, this Sunday is the reminder that I need to begin thinking about how I’m going to control my appetites–materially, physically, spiritually, mentally, and emotionally.
 Let’s jump right into today’s Lent Devotional for Women.

 Lent Devotional for Women: Controlling our Appetites

-Let’s just be honest ok, sometimes–as hard as it actually is–it’s easier to sacrifice our appetite for the coffee, pop, chocolate, etc. Yes, I know it’s hard and I know giving up some of those can produce real physical results and withdrawal symptoms.
+I’m going to just be honest ok, sometimes–as hard as it actually is–it’s easier to sacrifice our appetite for coffee, pop, chocolate, etc. Yes, I know it’s hard and I know giving up some of those can produce real physical results and withdrawal symptoms.
 I also know we can say, “Boy, my head hurts today from giving up coffee for Lent,” and receive an empathetic response, for the most part.
 How’s this Lent Devotional for Women doing so far?
-Making us a little uncomfortable yet?
+Is it making you a little uncomfortable yet?

-And once God shows us the faulty appetite He wants us to work on, ask Him how.
+Once God shows us the faulty appetite He wants us to work on, ask Him how.
 I ask God so many questions it’s probably not even funny.
-The scriptures state He directs our paths, well, I want some clear directions then.
-The worst He can say is, “How about you spend a little more time in prayer and quiet to figure this out Jenny.”
+The scriptures state He directs our paths, well then, I want some clear directions.
+The worst He can say is, “How about you spend a little more time in prayer and quiet to figure this out, Jenny.”